Bokikokiko

 The bokikokiko, Kiritimati reed warbler or Christmas Island warbler (Acrocephalus aequinoctialis) is a species of warbler in the family Acrocephalidae.
 It is found only on Kiritimati and Washington Island (Kiribati).

 The population size of the bokikokiko is estimated to be around 2500, with a decreasing population trend.
 The species is under threat from introduced species such as the pig and rat but especially the feral cat and climate change in relation to rising sea levels.
+This species, along with the Henderson petrel, is currently listed as endangered on the IUCN Red List.

 Subspecies

 The species may be divided into the following subspecies: